 Associate Research Fellow, Department of Economics, Ibero-America Institute for Economic Research, University of Göttingen, Germany.
 In 2009, Prof. Stephan Klasen conferred the status of associated research fellow on me and actively supported my co-joint work with Dr. Felicitas Nowak-Lehmann D.

 Editor of Intereconomics, Review of European Economic Policy, Brussels.
 On behalf of CEPS, I co-edited Intereconomics jointly with Dr. Brigitte Preissl working at that time at the ZBW in Hamburg, Germany

-Research Fellow at the Centre for European Policy Studies (CEPS), Macro-Economic Policy Unit, Brussels, headed by Daniel Gros, PhD.
+Research Fellow at the Centre for European Policy Studies (CEPS), Macro-Economic Policy Unit, Brussels.
 The majority of my work (65%) involved the acquirement and the implementation of applied research projects (35%) funded by national ministries, national foundations and corporate members and basic research projects (30%) funded by the European Commission concerning my research on intangible capital and labour productivity growth and European Macroeconomic Policy and Economics and Political Economy of EMU and the Euro.
 The other part of my work (35%) involved the day-to-day economic policy consulting of a leading European Think Tank and the co-editing of the applied Economics journal Intereconomics.

 Scholarship contract as a Fellow of the Postgraduate programme “The future of the European model” at the University of Göttingen under supervision of Prof. Stephan Klasen.
 The Postgraduate programme was financed by the Deutsche Forschungsgemeinschaft (DFG) and involved eight interdisciplinary professorships from the faculty of Business and Economics and the faculty of Social Science.